 The Company's derivative instruments are not designated as hedges and are marked to fair value each period, with the impact recorded as a gain or loss on financial instruments, net in the consolidated statements of operations.
 While these derivative instruments are not designated as cash flow hedges for accounting purposes, management continues to believe such instruments are correlated with the respective debt, thus managing associated risk.

-(dollars in millions, except share or per share data or where indicated)
+DECEMBER 31, 2017, 2016 AND 2015 (dollars in millions, except where indicated)

 The effect of financial instruments on the consolidated statements of operations is presented in the table below.